trebor/soul-bound/rfc.md

 #### **Mitigations (Refer to Later Sections)**

-* **Multi‑Sensor Fusion & Anomaly Detection** (Section 4\)
+* **Multi-Sensor Fusion & Anomaly Detection** (Section 4\)
 * **Signed Timestamps & Nonces** (Section 7\)
-* **m‑of‑n Validator Quorum** (Section 5\)
+* **m-of-n Validator Quorum** (Section 5\)
 * **Slashing Conditions & Economic Disincentives** (Section 8\)
-* **Zero‑Knowledge Proofs & Hashed Data** (Section 4.2)
+* **Zero-Knowledge Proofs & Hashed Data** (Section 4.2)

 # **2\.
 Actors, Terminology & Notation**

 ## **2.1 Roles**

 * **Candidate**
   A person (or device) requesting a new Soul Bound identity.
-The Candidate generates a key pair and participates in an in‑person verification with a Sponsor.
+The Candidate generates a key pair and participates in an in-person verification with a Sponsor.
 * **Sponsor**
   An existing identity vouching for the Candidate.
-The Sponsor meets the Candidate face‑to‑face, co‑collects sensor data, and signs an attestation that the Candidate is a unique, real person.
+The Sponsor meets the Candidate face-to-face, co-collects sensor data, and signs an attestation that the Candidate is a unique, real person.
 * **Validator**
   A network node (or set of nodes) that checks submitted attestations, cryptographic proofs, and stake requirements.
-Validators run the consensus logic (e.g. m‑of‑n threshold) to approve or reject new identities.
+Validators run the consensus logic (e.g. m-of-n threshold) to approve or reject new identities.
 * **Ledger**
-  A decentralized, append‑only storage (e.g. blockchain) that records identity‑minting transactions, sponsorship relationships, slashing events, and reward distributions.
-The Ledger provides a shared time‑anchor (block height or timestamp) and enforces on‑chain economic rules.
+  A decentralized, append-only storage (e.g. blockchain) that records identity-minting transactions, sponsorship relationships, slashing events, and reward distributions.
+The Ledger provides a shared time-anchor (block height or timestamp) and enforces on-chain economic rules.

 ## **2.2 Data Types & Identifiers**